JustinMorgan/universal-boilerplate/README.md

         source <path/to/universal-boilerplate>/terminal-shortcuts/alias.sh

-Customizing your Windows terminal (CMD or PowerShell) is tricky.
-The easiest way is to find the Windows shortcut that runs CMD from your Start menu, click "Open File Location," right-click the actual shortcut file, and open its properties.
+Customizing a Windows terminal (CMD or PowerShell) is tricky.
+The easiest way is to find the Windows shortcut that runs CMD from your Start menu, click "Open File Location," and copy the actual shortcut file.
+Right click your copy and open its properties.
 On the Shortcut tab is a field called Target with the actual Windows command that runs your terminal.
 You'll want to change that command so it runs `alias.cmd` on startup.

         C:\Windows\System32\cmd.exe /k "<path\to\universal-boilerplate>\terminal-shortcuts\alias.cmd"